J-Bockhofer/csvenum/README.md

 4. property type: Vec -> checking for duplicate values in table?

+5. property type: Fixed array

 5. Check duplicate values in consts ... are okay no? it only depends on what you call the function with, if country has 108 Citizens and 108m² it is the same value but the meaning is different depending on context/ property name ... yes but if its the same property dingus lol

-6. Const property type: Regex
+6. Const property type: Regex, make r'' itself be a const &str that will then get passed to the regex constructor in the OnceLock (also need to cargo add regex, use regex::Regex)

 7. Error in return types

 8. impl Ord, Eq

-9. nested containers? but then not as csv.. seems overkill
+9. nested containers? but then not as csv.. seems overkill.. but it will be done in the backend anyways

-10 impl std::fmt::Display on the enum
+10. impl std::fmt::Display on the enum

+11. Get variant as name str for free

+12. empty line in csv [x]

 ## Default Behaviour